-Sukkot (Soo-Coat) begins on a full moon at nightfall on the 15th of the Jewish lunar month of Tishrei (Tish-Ray), when the moon is at its zenith (Monday, September 20 to Monday September 27, 2021).
+Sukkot (Soo-Coat) begins on a full moon at nightfall on the 15th of the Jewish lunar month of Tishrei (Tish-Ray), when the moon is at its zenith (Sunday, October 9 to Sunday, October 16, 2022).
 Sukkot is Hebrew for "booths" or "shelters."
 What are these shelters?

-For the duration of Sukkot, we erect a sukkah, which is a structure that has a cover called schach.
-The cover is made from greenery, bamboo or something else that has been harvested from the ground.
+For the duration of Sukkot, we erect a sukkah, which is a structure that has a cover made from greenery, bamboo or something else that has been harvested from the ground.

-During Sukkot, the sukkah becomes our second home.
-We eat all meals, study, schmooze and some even sleep in the sukkah, where only the flimsy schach separates us from the wide, open sky.
+During Sukkot, the sukkah becomes a second home.
+We eat all meals, study, schmooze and some even sleep in the sukkah, where only the light greenery separates us from the sky.

-Every day of Sukkot (except for Shabbat) we take a bundle of greens - made of a lulav (palm frond), three hadasim (myrtles), and two aravot (willows) - along with an etrog (citron).
+Every day of Sukkot (except for Shabbat), we take a bundle of greens (right) - made of a lulav (palm frond), three hadasim (myrtles), and two aravot (willows) - along with an etrog (citron).
 We hold them together and say: bless G-d who "sanctified us with His commandments and commanded concerning the taking of the lulav," and wave them gently in six directions.